SAREC-Lab/sUAS-UseCases/usecases/main/RiverRescue.md

 ## Alternative Steps

-1. In step 11, in case of an ice rescue scenario, the UAV does not deliver the flotation device but remains in tracking mode
+1. In step 11, in case of an ice rescue scenario, the UAV does not deliver the flotation device but remains in tracking mode.
    * 1.1 Human responders arrive at the scene with their own flotation devices.
 They attempt a rescue.